WIILMA Founder & Creative Director JJ Khun and some memorable highlights from our WIILMA timeline

 2025

-During 2025 JJ on behalf of WIILMA, as a charity ambassador of the British Library has been running in a London wide advertising campaign across high streets and multiple platforms and busy stations across the London underground tube network, which has helped raise the visibility of our organisation.
+During 2025.
+Leader JJ/WIILMA as a community ambassador for the British Library was invited to be included in a London wide advertising campaign across high streets and multiple platforms and busy stations across the London underground tube network, which has helped raise the visibility of our organisation.

 =